Taronga Zoo: Education

 The zoo collaborates with TAFE NSW and its Institute of Science and Learning to deliver training in conservation, animal care, and wildlife management, including nationally accredited Certificate II and III courses in Animal Care and Wildlife and Exhibited Animal Care, along with a range of short courses.
 In 2017, it partnered with the University of Sydney to establish the Bachelor of Science (Taronga Wildlife Conservation).
 A Master of Teaching program was also offered but has since concluded.
-The Institute of Science and Learning, known as "The Hive" for its beehive-inspired design, includes immersive classrooms representing Australian woodland, desert, and rainforest habitats, as well as traditional classrooms, offices, a lecture theatre, and outdoor learning spaces with Kangaroos, Koalas, and Echidnas.
+The Institute of Science and Learning, known as "The Hive" for its beehive-inspired design, includes immersive classrooms representing Australian woodland, desert, and rainforest habitats, as well as traditional classrooms, offices, a lecture theatre, and outdoor learning spaces with echidnas, kangaroos, and koalas.

 Taronga Zoo also delivers education programs for children and young people.
 Schools can visit for curriculum-based workshops led by zoo educators, and the overnight ZooSnooze program allows groups to stay on site and take part in after-hours learning experiences, and the ZooMobile allows animals to visit schools for incursions and educational sessions.
-The zoo also runs Zoo Adventures school holiday programs (ages 5–12), Keeper for a Day (Junior 8–12, Cadet 13–18, and Adult), and the Youth at the Zoo (YATZ) volunteer program (13-18).
+The zoo also runs Zoo Adventures school holiday programs (ages 5–12), Keeper for a Day (Junior 8–12, Cadet 13–18, and Adult), and the Youth at the Zoo (YATZ) volunteer program (13–18).

 Volunteering

 Adult Volunteer's

-Taronga Zoo’s Adult Volunteer Program involves over 600 volunteers working in more than 40 roles across its sites, including Zoo Keeper Volunteers and Guest Experience volunteers.
+Taronga Zoo's Adult Volunteer Program involves over 600 volunteers working in more than 40 roles across its sites, including Zoo Keeper Volunteers and Guest Experience volunteers.
 Adult volunteers assist with animal care, preparing enrichment items, supporting keeper talks, guiding visitors handing out maps and way finding), and maintaining exhibit interpretation.
-Guest Experience volunteers act as ambassadors, greeting visitors, providing directions, outlining daily events and animal encounters, and communicating conservation messages.
+Guest Experience volunteers act as ambassadors, greeting visitors, providing directions, outlining daily events and animal encounters, and communicating conservation messages.There are also volunteers in animal reporting and monitoring and enrichment making.